DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

         heroku login

 5. Press enter and it will prompt and navigate you to the browser.
 Then click log in.
-Your computer should have access to Heroku services, including a dashboard (although the steps below use the cli).
+Your computer should have access to Heroku services, including a dashboard (although the steps below use the Command-Line Interface).

 ### 2.2 Creating and Pushing a Container